 I love teaching beginneers!
-I am an active artist and have shown and sold my work locally for the past 7 years, winning a number of awards in juried exhibitions.
-I am currently president of the South Bayfront Artists' Association.
-I teach both group and private lessons.
-Groups are no larger that 3 students and each receives individualized instruction.
+I am an active artist and have shown and sold my work locally for the past 9 years, winning a number of awards in juried exhibitions.
+I have served as president of the South Bayfront Artists' Association.
+(2016-2018) I teach both group and private lessons.
+Groups are no larger than 3 students and each receives individualized instruction.
 Every student learns in their own way and I help students to progress quickly by getting them grounded and confident in how to approach each new work.
 I hope to share the joy I find in painting and watch students as they blossom into confident artists.
 My website is at AllenRandallFineArt.com

 I love getting to know my students' interests and watching their level of skill grow lesson by lesson.
 Self-doubt is a big issue for most artists and I enjoy seeing that sort of doubt melt away as students find and exercise their artistic voice.
 My biggest thrill is when a student of mine begins painting at home and transitions to being self-taught and launches out of their own artistic path.
 This tells me that for them, art is not just a passing phase but instead a new journey of a lifetime.